Best Oscillating Tool Reviews | Buying Guide 2018

 Q4.
 What is the meaning of OPM?

 A: OPM stands for oscillation per minute.
 It is a measure of the speed of the oscillating tool.
-It is a function of the rotating equipment attached to the head of the oscillating tool.
+It is a function of the rotating equipment attached to the head of the mother tool.
 For example, if a power tool is said to have an 0PM of 22,000, what it simply means is that it rotates 22,000 times per minute.

 Q5.
 What is the required rating of Ampere and Voltage of an oscillating tool?

 Q6.
-Why is vibration dangerous in oscillating tool?
+Why is vibration dangerous?

 A: It is usually important to check the vibration of oscillating equipment, because the more the vibration, the less efficient the oscillating tool becomes.
 There is even the tendency for the blade attached to the head of the equipment to get broken due to excessive vibration.